Koverse/documentation/docs/source/devguide.rst

 Koverse now supports the Apache Spark cluster computing framework through a set of native Koverse APIs that leverage much of the Spark primitives.
 The Koverse Spark APIs allow a developer of Koverse a set of routines, protocols, and tools for building software applications based upon the Koverse technology.

-See the :ref:`Installing Addons` section for information about building an addon that contains a class that uses the Koverse Spark API.
+See the :ref:`Addons` section for information about building an addon that contains a class that uses the Koverse Spark API.

 The following is a high-level outline of the Koverse Spark API framework: